 15. What is ODTF and why should I donate?

 The ODTF is the Organ Donation Awareness Trust Fund.
-Your $1.00 contribution will help support educational programs throughout the state to heighten understanding about organ, tissue, and corneal donation.
+Your $3.00 or $6.00 contribution if renewing your vehicle registration for 2 years on the department's website will help support educational programs throughout the state to heighten understanding about organ, tissue, and corneal donation.
 For further information on the ODTF please visit the Pennsylvania Department of Health website.

 16. Can I donate to the Veterans' Trust Fund (VTF) when I renew my Driver's License/Photo ID or Vehicle Registration by Internet?

 Yes.
 You are asked during the renewal process if you wish to donate $5.00 when renewing your Driver's License/Photo ID for a one-year registration or $10.00 for a two-year registration (two-year contribution only available for renewals processed through our publicly accessible website).

 17. What is VTF and why should I donate?

 VTF is the Veterans' Trust Fund.
 Your $5.00 or $10.00 contribution will help assist veterans, veterans service organization and county directors of Veterans Affairs to assist veterans in need of shelter and necessities of living.